 Do I need to pay tax as a freelancer?

-In the Philippines, the requirement to file an Income Tax Return (ITR) is generally applicable to the following:
+Yes, you do.
+Freelancers fall under the category of self-employed individuals.
+In the Philippines, the requirement to file an Income Tax Return (ITR) applies to the following:

-• Individuals residing in the Philippines, regardless of where income is earned.
-This includes individuals who have single or multiple employers within a taxable year, self-employed individuals and professionals and mixed-income earners who earn both compensation income and business or professional income.
+Resident Citizens: Individuals residing in the Philippines, regardless of where income is earned.
+This includes those with single or multiple employers within a taxable year, self-employed individuals, professionals, and mixed-income earners who earn both compensation income and business or professional income.

-• The term corporation shall include one person corporations and partnerships but shall exclude general professional partnerships that are receiving income from sources within and outside the Philippines.
+Domestic Corporations: This term includes one-person corporations and partnerships but excludes general professional partnerships that are receiving income from sources within and outside the Philippines.

 How much do I need to pay as a freelancer now?

-BIR tax rates for freelancers currently have two options on how to compute for their income tax if they earn Php 3,000,00 and below:
+As of 2025, freelancers in the Philippines have two options for computing their income tax if they earn ₱3,000,000 and below:

 EDGE Tutor Tip: Since laws change, it is best to check directly to the BIR's office on how to compute for taxes.